Maximal Inequalities and Some Applications: L evy-type Processes

-\item \emph{Processes connected with Dirichlet forms:} In \cite{schilling-uemura} criteria are given in terms of Dirichlet forms such that a negative definite symbol $q(x,\xi)$ gives rise to a Dirichlet form and, thus, a stochastic process.
+\item \emph{Processes connected with Dirichlet forms:} In Schilling \& Uemura~\cite{schilling-uemura} criteria are given in terms of Dirichlet forms such that a negative definite symbol $q(x,\xi)$ gives rise to a Dirichlet form and, thus, a stochastic process.
 This process need not be a Feller process.
-In \cite{schilling-wang} this discussion is extended to not necessarily symmetric semi-Dirichlet forms. \end{enumerate} \end{example}

-The symbol plays a key role for the probability estimates which we are going to derive.
+In Schilling \& Wang~\cite{schilling-wang} this discussion is extended to not necessarily symmetric semi-Dirichlet forms. \end{enumerate} \end{example} The symbol plays a key role for the probability estimates which we are going to derive.
 It is therefore natural to ask how the symbol can be calculated given the stochastic process.
-If $(X_t)_{t \geq 0}$ is a L\'evy process, then the L\'evy--Khintchine formula yields
+If $(X_t)_{t \geq 0}$ is a L\'evy process, then the L\'evy--Khintchine formula yields Although the L\'evy--Khintchine formula breaks down for L\'evy-type processes, i.e.\ $\Ee^x e^{i \xi (X_t-x)}\neq e^{-t q(x,\xi)}$ in general, the identity